Ellaine-2003/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script adds execute permission to the owner and the group owner and others This script deniesthe owner and groups permission and allows other users all permissions The script sets the mode of thefile hello to this
+The script sets the mode for hello to resemble olleh